Jridee/Jridee/index.md

 ![Branching](Splunkresults.png)

 As you can see at the very top, the event code for this specific alert was 4625, which indicates a failed log in attempt to tsmith's account, since I did not include their password in the passwords.txt file.
-Now that we can officially see the telemetry of the attack, the lab is complete!
+Now that we can officially see the telemetry of the attack, I can now launch different attacks on the target machine and see how splunk detects the attack and how the target machine reacts!
+There was a lot more behind the scenes to this lab, however that was mostly setting up the vm's.
+I mainly wanted to show experience with VM and splunk configuration, as well as some red team experience with Kali Linux.